kishansinghverma/Emandi-Script/README.md

 ## Development
 - Start the local server with `npm start`.
-- Update the scripts location in Scripty to `http://localhost:3001/static/Emandi.js`.
+- Update the scripts location in `EmandiScriptAsModule.js` to `http://localhost:3001/static/Emandi.js`.
 - Save and start development.

 ## Deployment